gomlx/tokenizers/README.md

 > [!IMPORTANT]
 > TODO: nothing implemented yet.

-* Allow customization to various LLMs (like original HuggingFace library)
+* Allow customization to various LLMs, exposing most of the functionality of the HuggingFace Tokenizers library.
 * Provide a `from_pretrained` API, that downloads parameters to various known models -- levaraging HuggingFace Hub

 ## Installation